Novelty Detection via Robust Variational Autoencoding: SENSITIVITY TO SOME HYPERPARAMETERS

-In the rest of our experiments the default value of the mixture parameter $\eta$ is $5/6$.
-Namely, we assume that the inlier mode has larger weight among the Gaussian mixture.
-In this section, we study the sensitivity of the accuracy of MAW to the mixture parameters: $\{0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 5/6, 0.9 \}$.
+The default value of the mixture parameter $\eta$ is $5/6$.
+Here we study the sensitivity of the accuracy of MAW to the mixture parameters: $\{0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 5/6, 0.9 \}$.
 We use $5/6 \approx 0.83$, instead of the nearby value 0.8, since it was already tested for MAW.
-The training outlier ratios are $0.1$, $0.2$ and $0.3$.
-We report results on both KDDCUP-99 and COVID-19 in Fig.~\ref{fig:diffmix}.
+The training ratios of outliers per inliers are $0.1$, $0.2$, $0.3$, $0.4$ and $0.5$.
+Following the same procedure of \S\ref{sec:sensitivity}, we average the AUC and AP scores for both KDDCUP-99 and COVID-19.
+We report them in Fig.~\ref{fig:diffmix}.

-We notice that the AUC and AP scores mildly increase as the mixture parameter $\eta$ increases (though they may slightly decrease at 0.9).
-It seems that MAW seems to learn the inlier mode better with larger weight for the inlier mode and consequently gain more robustness.
-Nevertheless, the variation in the accuracy as a function of $\eta$ is not large in general.
+We notice that the AUC and AP scores mildly increase as $\eta$ increases (though they may slightly decrease at 0.9).
+It seems that MAW learns well the inlier mode with a sufficiently large inlier weight, where the variation in the accuracy as a function of $\eta$ is not large in general.